SMF - Just Installed!

 David

-They needed to give you a notice of the new rent via a S13 form and you would then have an opportunity to reject it, if you pay the higher rent you are deemed to have accepted it.
-They will argue that they don't need to serve the S13 as the increase is part of the original contract but you can reject that as you were not made aware of this core term before you signed the Tenancy.
+For an SPT a LL usually needs to give you a notice of the new rent via a S13 form and you would then have an opportunity to reject it, if you pay the higher rent you are deemed to have accepted it.
+They will argue that they don't need to serve the S13 as the increase is part of the original contract, if the contract says it "may" or "can" increase then it is negotiable, if it says it WILL increase then that is contractual agreement.

 As in many cases, it is easier to fight the foundation argument than the issue they wish to argue.

-Keeping it in the FTT will keep costs to a minimum and you can even appeal to the Upper Tier later, but decisions can be backdated if they find that the term was made prominent or if a S13 claim was correctly made.
+Keeping it in the FTT will keep costs to a minimum and you can even appeal to the Upper Tier later, but decisions can be backdated if they find that the term was contractual or if a S13 increase was correctly made.

 Quote from: peter Tai on May 20, 2024, 09:58:24 AMI signed a fixed term tenancy for 2 years in which, the 13th rent will be without further notice by the amount of the Retail Price Index, however, agent/landlord forgets to advise me to increase until the 22nd month, they want to renew the 3rd year agreement, they realize the mistake and now , ask me to backdate the months, do they empower to do so or I am liable to backdate the rent?